Bias-Reduced Estimation of Structural Equation Models: Simulation Study

 \subsection{Computational Note}

 All analyses were conducted in R \autocite{R2025}.
+Computations were performed on a 15-inch MacBook Air (2023) equipped with an Apple M2 chip (8-core CPU, 4 performance cores up to 3.50 GHz) and 16 GB of unified memory.

 ML estimation, including robust standard errors, was performed using the \texttt{\{lavaan\}} package \autocite[with \texttt{se = "robust.huber.white"},][]{rosseel2012lavaan}.
 The eRBM and iRBM estimators and robust standard errors were implemented using our freely available \texttt{\{brlavaan\}} package, which also provides R functions for the \textcite{ozenne2020small} correction, bootstrap, and jackknife procedures tailored to the two-factor SEM and latent GCM considered here.
 The R package \texttt{\{lme4\}} \autocite{bates2015fitting} was used for fitting the latent GCM as a LMM.
 All code used to perform the simulations, along with the computed simulation results, is openly available on the Open Science Framework repository via the URL provided in the supplementary materials.

 Finally, for comparability with the prior study of \textcite{dhaene2022resampling}, we employ bounded estimation (in \texttt{\{lavaan\}} and \texttt{\{brlavaan\}}, use option \texttt{bounded = "standard"}) as described in \textcite{dejonckere2022using}.
 This approach applies data-informed upper and lower parameter bounds within the constrained optimisation routine and was particularly helpful for the small-sample settings ($n < 100$) considered here, where it greatly reduced convergence failures and the need to discard replications.